catholicmelb/parish-handbook/docs/index.md

   - icon: 🙋🏻‍♂️
     title: Support and help
     details: If you have any questions or need help, please contact the Archdiocese <a href="mailto:communications@cam.org.au">Communications Office.</a>
+  - icon: 🙋🏻‍♂️
+    title: Support and help
+    details: If you have any questions or need help, please contact the Archdiocese <a href="mailto:communications@cam.org.au">Communications Office.</a>
+  - icon: 🙋🏻‍♂️
+    title: Support and help
+    details: If you have any questions or need help, please contact the Archdiocese <a href="mailto:communications@cam.org.au">Communications Office.</a>
+  - icon: 🙋🏻‍♂️
+    title: Melbourne Catholic
+    details: Up to date Archdiocesan news and resources.

 ---